flame-engine/flame/docs/widgets.md

 ## SpriteButton

 `SpriteButton` is a simple widget that creates a button based on Flame sprites.
 This can be very useful when trying to create retro looking buttons.
-For example when creating that look can be easy to achieve when drawing the button in a drawing software, instead of making it directly in Flutter.
+For example when creating that look can be more easily achievable by drawing the button in a drawing software, instead of making it directly in Flutter.

 Remember that the Sprites must have already been loaded when passing it to the widget.